freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ## Reply Templates

-These are some of the standard reply templates that you may use while reviewing pull requests and triaging issues.
+These are some of the standard reply templates that you may use while reviewing pull requests and triaging issues and pull requests.

 > You can make your own with GitHub's built-in [**Saved replies**](https://github.com/settings/replies/) feature or use the ones below.